consulthys/ElastiXray/README.md

  * [Cerebro](https://github.com/lmenezes/cerebro) is a fantastic tool that provides an Analysis tab and improves a great deal the ease of use of the Analyze API.
  * [Kibana](https://www.elastic.co/products/kibana) doesn't provide any feature built upon the Analyze API.
  * [elyzer](https://github.com/o19s/elyzer) is a great tool, but it aims at showing what happens during each step of the analysis process and does not work with all built-in analyzers.
+ * [inquisitor](https://github.com/polyfractal/elasticsearch-inquisitor) was a nice tool that went into a similar direction, but it's no longer maintained.

 Enter ElastiXray...